xlladdins/xll/docs/Excel4MacrosH-P.md

 | 3                | Outside                         |
 | 4                | Cross                           |

-Tminor    is a number from 1 to 4 specifying the type of minor tick marks.
+Tminor&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 4 specifying the
+type of minor tick marks.

 |                  |                                 |
 | ---------------- | ------------------------------- |